 - close regedit (no need to restart)

-Note: Whatever the temporary solution you use to patch the vulnerability door, please remember that after Microsoft will solve the problem in the true sense of the word, to reactivate (but if you want really) via Microsoft Help and Support Center Fix it or rename modified the registry key.
+Note: No matter what temporary solution you use to patch the vulnerability, remember that after Microsoft solves the problem in the true sense of the word, you can reactivate (only if you must) Help and Support Center via Microsoft Fix it or rename the modified key from the registers.

-* Windows Vista, Windows Server and Windows 2008 7 not affected by the breach in the HCP protocol.
+*Windows Vista, Windows 2008 server yes Windows 7 are not affected by the break in the HCP protocol.